All Night Long: Mike Forney & Telstar

 “I remember that night well.
 I guessed something was up when, with little or no explanation, management gave the staff a memo that told us to vacate the building by 6 p.m.
 I was one of the last people out the door and, as I drove away, somebody on the inside was pasting over all of the windows with butcher paper.

-Editor’s note: In the audio track below, which is a segment from Forney’s 1962 aircheck, Mike explained to listeners how they could show their support for ‘Telstar’ and his lock-in by calling in their ‘votes of confidence.’
+Editor’s note: The audio track below features a sound clip from Forney’s 1962 aircheck, Mike explained to listeners how they could best show their “votes of confidence” for his lock-in.

 Run time :58

-“Before long, the KPUG parking lot was packed with cars.
+“Before long, the parking lot was packed with cars.
 The bad part was vehicle traffic had overflowed onto Sunset Drive.
 Sunset has long been a busy highway where people drive at speeds anywhere from 35 to 50 MPH.
-Before long, sheriff’s deputies responded to the traffic jam and they were none too happy with Mike.
+Before long, sheriff’s deputies responded to the traffic jam and they were none too happy with Mike’s antics.

-“During Mike’s show, a telegram came in from the now shut Blaine Air Force Station.
+“During the show, a telegram came in from the now shut Blaine Air Force Station.
 It said: ‘All of our service men support the deejay’s decision to keep on playing ‘Telstar.’

-“Despite rumblings that suggested otherwise, Mike Forney was not fired by KPUG management.
+“Despite rumblings that suggested otherwise, Mike Forney was not fired by our management at KPUG.
 That was really never a consideration.
 It has always been my belief that Mike originated the idea for his lock-in bit and Jim Tincker, general manager, gave it his blessing.

 “The incident was good publicity.
 The story of Mike’s unique and unexpected broadcast was even reported on the national news.
 I still run into a few old-timers who remember Mike’s show that night.
 Whenever I hear ‘Telstar,’ I am instantly transported back to 1962 and memories of Mike Forney playing that hit song over and over again.” – Dick Stark